async-library/react-async/README.md

 > `boolean`

-`true` when the last promise was fulfilled (resolved) with a value.
+`true` when the last promise was fulfilled (aka resolved) with a value.

 Alias: `isResolved`